zulip/zulip/help/moderating-open-organizations.md

 ### Restrict permissions for making changes

-* Restrict who can [create channels](/help/configure-who-can-create-channels), or monitor new streams by enabling [new stream announcements](/help/configure-automated-notices#new-channel-announcements).
+* Restrict who can [create channels](/help/configure-who-can-create-channels), or monitor new channels by enabling [new channel announcements](/help/configure-automated-notices#new-channel-announcements).
 * Restrict who can [add custom emoji](/help/custom-emoji#change-who-can-add-custom-emoji).
 * Restrict who can [move messages to another